tomhea/os_zero/README.md

 - `testing_tests_success` - `g_FE0`.

 #### TODOs:
-- Replace the two opcodes in 8000242C-80002434 with jumping to the end of the printings tests, not the end of sys tests.
+- Replace the two opcodes in 8000258C-80002594 with jumping to the end of the input tests, not the end of sys tests.

 ## Part 5 - allocos (**NEXT**)